SakyQr/HorsecombatRevamped/README.md

 If you see `Unresolved reference` errors in the console related to Towny, this is normal when Towny is not installed.
 The plugin handles this gracefully and will run without Towny integration.

-## Support

-For support, please open an issue on the [GitHub repository](https://github.com/YourUsername/HorsecombatRevampedAgain/issues).

 ## License

-This plugin is released under the [MIT License](LICENSE).
+This plugin is released under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This license ensures that:
+- Users can use, modify, and distribute the plugin
+- Any modified versions must also be released under the AGPL-3.0
+- The source code must remain available to all users
+- The plugin cannot be incorporated into proprietary software

 ## Credits

-Developed by SakyQ
+Developed by sakyQr

+Discord is SakyQ